-Manual Title Chapter Chapter Page Revision Virginia Medical Assistance Eligibility M11 July 20 008 Subchapter Subject Page ending with Page M1130.000 ABD RESOURCE EXCLUSIONS M1130.410 30 c.
+Manual Title Chapter Page Re Date Virginia Medical Assistance Eligibility M11 July 2 008 Subchapter Subject Page ending with Page M1130.000 ABD RESOURCE EXCLUSIONS M113 0.410 30 c.
 Designated Amount is greater than \$3,500

 While an individual may designate greater than \$3,500 for burial, only up to \$3,500 may be excluded for burial.
 The remainder of the designated amount will be evaluated as a countable resource.
 If the individual is determined eligible, interest and appreciation that accumulates on the excluded portion of the burial fund will be excluded.
-Interest and appreciation that accrue over time on the non-excluded portion will be evaluated as a countable resource.
+Interest and appreciation that accrue over time on the non-excluded portion will be evaluated as a countable resource a.

-3. Burial Funds Must Be Kept Separate from Non-burialRelated Assets a.
 If burial funds are commingled with nonburial-related assets, the exclusion does not apply.